 Telling your neighbors what has been happening, a process called “Gossip”

 To stop double spends across shards, your shard address should be based on your wallet public key

 A logical clock is a counter that is incremented by 1 every time something new happens.
 On Radix, “something new” is when one Node speaks to another in the Radix network.
 This gives every Node their own relative time, based on network activity, and one they can use to create a simple order of events.

-To allow high scalability a Tempo ledger is split into a very large shard space, allowing a huge degree of concurrency.
+To allow high scalability a Tempo ledger is split into a vast shard space, allowing a massive degree of concurrency.
 To avoid a double spend across any of the shards, the shard a wallet lives on is determined by its public key.
 This makes sure that any spend from a wallet will always start on the same shard.

-When combined with the logical clocks and gossip, this Tempo to always find the total ordering of related events, allowing double spends to be quickly detected and ignored.
+When combined with logical clocks and gossip protocols, the Tempo consensus algorithm will always find the total ordering of related events, allowing double spends to be quickly detected and ignored.

 Radix is used by decentralized applications that demand fast transactions with near-instant finality.
 Mass market applications like payment networks, games, marketplaces, and exchanges are some examples.

 Asynchronous, <5 seconds transaction finality time.
 Transactions settle as fast as fiat transactions.

 Massive sharded to scale linearly with no upper bound - solves the trilemma of decentralization

 Negligible transaction fees projected to cost up to 1¢